Laura-Urdapilleta/Project-3/README.md

 Streamlit

 ### Possible impacts of your project
-The plan of reconstruction after an earthquake can be informed by machine learning, which can help us classiy remaining and new buildings depending on their level of risk.
+The national plan of reconstruction after an earthquake can be informed by machine learning, which can help us classiy remaining and new buildings depending on their level of risk.
 With this information thousands of lives can be saved when facing a natural disaster like the Gorthka earthquake in Nepal.
-That earthquake presented a ration of 0.011 deads per building damaged (762,106 buildings where damaga and 9,000 people died).
-This models is able to correctly classify the level of damaga if 444,666 builings.
+That earthquake presented a ratio of 0.011 deads per building damaged (762,106 buildings where damaga and 9,000 people died).
+This models is able to correctly classify the level of damage if 444,666 builings.
 If measures are taken, there is the posibility to save almost 5000 lives.
-It is important to meantion that in the most critical class (complete destruction), the model was able to correctly classify 71% of the buildings.
-Machine Learning can inform the plan of reconstruction, audit, and inspection of infrastructure, to save lives and resources in the face of a future eartquake.
+It is important to mention that in the most critical class (complete destruction), the model was able to correctly classify 71% of the buildings.
+Machine Learning can inform the plan of reconstruction, audit, and inspection, to save lives and resources in the face of a future eartquake.

 ### File Contents
 Streamlit app\